mikegummybear/dj_viper/README.md

 systemctl daemon-reload
 ```

+**NOTE:**

-You will need to reload the systemctl service whenever you make changes to
+When you make changes to the celery service files, you will need to copy
-the celery service files.
+them again to the `/etc/systemd/system` folder and reload the systemctl
+daemon.

 Reference: http://docs.celeryproject.org/en/latest/userguide/daemonizing.html#usage-systemd